 English 4 AP offers the opportunity to combine the study of English and World Literature, composition, and research with college-level reading and discussion.
 Reading, interpreting, and evaluating representative works through discussion and writing is the major focus of the course.
 Recognizing the societal, religious, political, and cultural influences that directly impact the development of literature and making connections across literary time periods and disciplines are a result of reading, interpretation, and evaluation of these representative works.
 Critical thinking skills, analytical skills, vocabulary, literary analysis, and formal and creative writing skills are honed as this process takes place.
 All AP students are required to take the 1st semester exam (no exemptions allowed) and are also required to take the AP exam.
 Students who do not take the regularly scheduled AP Exam are expected to be present for a make -up exam session (scheduled by College Board).
 A student must take the current year's AP exam or receive a zero in the place of the second semester exam grade.
 No second semester exams are given in an AP class.
-English 4 Dual Enrollment Grade 12 1 HS Credit and potentially up to six hours college credit Prerequisite: Students must have an unweighted 3.0 GPA and the following qualifying test scores by February of Junior year: ACT/Pre-ACT 1 Credit score of 18 in English and 19 in Reading OR an SAT/PSAT score of 500 in Evidence-Based Reading and Writing.
-If a student does not have qualifying scores, a 3.6 unweighted GPA will qualify a student to register.
-Students must pass both semesters of DE English to satisfy the KCHS English graduation requirement.
-These courses give students an opportunity to earn credit for both English 4 at KCHS and college English credit hours at many public and private institutions.
-It is up to each student to research the policies for all potential receiving institutions to ensure that credits are transferable.
+English 4 Dual Enrollment Grade 12 1 Credit Prerequisites: English 3 (any level), an unweighted 3.0 GPA and meet the following test score requirements by February of junior year: ACT/ Pre-ACT score of 18 in English and 19 in Reading or an SAT/PSAT score of 500 in Reading and Writing.
+Students with a 3.6 unweighted GPA do not need to provide qualifying test scores.
 KCHS students typically take: